Terevenen2/LOL-Client-TOOL/README.md

  - Advanced champions list for smart drafts handling (pick, ban, trade, runes, summoners spell and gamemods bench)
  - Auto summoner spells based on role, champions and allies
  - Auto runes scraped from the web
- - Pre-Pick when possible
  - Notification when friend become active
  - App tray icon
- - Auto ban (with a list to prevent banning allie champion or trying to ban an already banned champion)
- - Auto swap champions with the bench and player wanting to trades based on a champion prioritie list
+ - Auto swap champions with player wanting to trades based on a champion prioritie list
  - Add the app to the tray
  - Change the design
  - Updater